-Deduct 100% of the value of subsidiary capital for subsidiaries subject to tax under Article 32 (banking corporations) and Article 33 (insurance corporations).
-Also include on this line as a deduction 30% of the value of subsidiary capital included in column G of a subsidiary taxable under section 186 of the Tax Law.
+Deduct 100% of the value of subsidiary capital for subsidiaries subject to tax under Article 32 (banking corporations), Article 33 (insurance corporations), and Article 9, section 186 of the Tax Law.
 Attach a breakdown of subsidiaries eligible for this deduction.